yutong-xie/ECE408-Applied-Parallel-Programming/README.md

 ### MP7 Sparse Matrix Multiplication
 The purpose of this lab is to implement a SpMV (Sparse Matrix Vector Multiplication) kernel for an input sparse matrix based on the Jagged Diagonal Storage (JDS) transposed format.

+## Project Description
+In this project, we get practical experience by using, proﬁling, and modifying MXNet, a standard open-source neural-network framework.
+Also, we demonstrated command of CUDA and optimization approaches by designing and implementing an optimized neural-network convolution layer forward pass.

+For this milestone, we implement four different optimization methods and we analyzed the performance of them.
+First, we use the unroll and shared-memory matrix multiply method to optimize the kernel.
+Then, we tried to conduct kernel fusion for unrolling and multiply to speed up more.
+Third, we sweep the CUDA parameters to ﬁnd the best values.
+Finally, we realize different implementation in kernels with different layer sizes.